Hiring a summer nanny? Payroll and taxes, handled.See how →

 So Is SurePayroll Worth It?

-SurePayroll is the best value in full-service nanny payroll—~$523/year, backed by Paychex.
+SurePayroll is the best value in full-service nanny payroll — $468/year on regular pricing, backed by Paychex.

 But it wasn't built for families.
 The interface is business-oriented, there's no household-specific guidance, and you won't get help understanding Schedule H or the nanny tax threshold.
 First-time household employers will be figuring things out on their own.

-For most families, NannyKeeper at $100–$180/year saves you $340+/year and provides the household-specific guidance SurePayroll lacks—deadline reminders, threshold tracking, step-by-step filing instructions.
+For most families, NannyKeeper at $100–$180/year saves you $288–$368/year on subscription and provides the household-specific guidance SurePayroll lacks — deadline reminders, threshold tracking, step-by-step filing instructions.
 The only trade-off: you file the forms yourself, which takes about 15 minutes per quarter.

 If you need full-service filing at the lowest price, SurePayroll is the smart pick.
 If you don't need someone else to click "submit," NannyKeeper is the better value.